whisperpine/totp-server/README.md

 Assume that you have a TOTP client (e.g. Google Authenticator).

-- When running locally (e.g. by `just run`), or deployed by the container image, find QR Code in the logs.
+- When running locally (e.g. by `just run`), or deployed by the container image, find QR code in the logs.
-- When running on AWS Lambda, the QRCode isn't logged on AWS CloudWatch.
+- When running on AWS Lambda, the QR code isn't logged on AWS CloudWatch.
 In this case, entering a setup key in TOTP clients (e.g. Google Authenticator) is the only way.
 Get the setup key by the following command: